Understanding Multistationarity of Fully Open Reaction Networks: ML for CRNs via a new graph representation

 \subsection{New graph representation of CRNs}

-Since by assumption the species flow reactions are included in all CRNs we study here, they do not play a role in determining multistationarity.
-Thus we will only encode the rest of the reactions.
+Since the species flow reactions are included in all fully open CRNs, they do not play a role in determining the multistationarity ones from the non-multistationarity.
+Thus we will only encode the rest of the reactions for our ML model.

 \begin{definition} Let $\cN$ be a fully open network with $\cS=\lbrace X_1,\dots,X_n\rbrace$ and assume there are $r$ reactions other than the species flows where the $i$th such reaction, denoted by $\fr_i$, is written as